Riley Research Awards

 - A current Bowdoin transcript (print-out from Polaris is acceptable).

 - A letter of recommendation from the faculty member who has agreed to supervise or sponsor the project.
 The recommendation should address the feasibility of the project, the applicant’s preparation, and the importance of the project to the student’s academic career.
-Faculty should email their letter directly to the Sociology and Anthropology Department Coordinator.
+Faculty should email their letter directly to the Sociology Department Coordinator.

 Awards are made on the basis of the quality and feasibility of the project as described in the narrative section of the proposal, the project’s relevance to the applicant’s course of study and academic goals, the applicant’s preparation to carry out the project, the applicant’s academic record, and the faculty mentor’s recommendation.